srikanth724/bankapi/README.md

 - Maintainability: is it written in a clean, maintainable way? yes
 - Testing: is the system adequately tested?
 Unit and Integration cases are pending
 - Documentation: is the API well-documented
+## How to setup the components
+MongoDB and Rabbit MQ are required to test all the components mvn build tool is needed to build the application mvn clean package